rtCamp/ps-analysis-tool-wiki/PSAT-Command-Line-Interface.md

 #### 2. Duration

-The CLI tool adopts a concise approach by launching a website and monitoring it for a brief period of 10 seconds.
+The CLI tool adopts a concise approach by launching a website and monitoring it for a brief period of 20 seconds.
 This short duration may not capture the complete set of cookies if certain scripts or functionalities take longer to load or execute, which may cause discrepancies.
+Using the flag `--wait` the developer can set a different waiting time.

 #### 3. User Interactions

 Unlike the PSAT extension, the CLI tool does not emulate user interactions during website monitoring.
 The lack of user interactions may impact how websites handle cookies, as certain cookies may load after user actions.

+#### 4. Arm64 processor

+Users with Mac Silicon processors should use the recommended version of node `18.20.0`, lower versions may impact report performance causing discrepancies in the final result.